fsjavier/trip-split/README.md

 * `os` was used to clear the terminal.
 * `datetime` was used to make sure users enter valid dates.
 * `time` was used to delay certain actions, as a way to give users a bit more time to better understand what happens.
 * `pandas` was used to create dataframes with the data in the spreadsheet.
-It makes easier to summarize data and do arithmetic operation.
+It makes easier to summarize data and perform arithmetic operations.
 * `colorama` was used to give users visual feedback using colors.
 * `pyfiglet` was used to create the ASCII Art for the welcome message.
 * `warnings` was used to avoid deprecation warning messages in the terminal.